Ways of voting

 Replacement ballot papers

-Contact your local Electoral Registration Office if you spoil or lose your postal ballot paper.
+Contact your local Electoral Registration Office (returning officer in Scotland) if you spoil or lose your postal ballot paper.
 You can get a replacement up to 5pm on polling day.

 Collect it in person.
 If you spoiled your ballot paper, bring: